hrichharms/AlbiPy/README.md

 ## What is AlbiPy?
 AlbiPy is a network sniffing tool that allows direct access to the Albion Online Client's market data through the Python programming language.

 **Note: For the time being, AlbiPy has been tested on both Linux and Windows.
 It is not guaranteed to work on previous versions of Windows nor on Mac OS.
-If anyone wants to work together on testing it for other operating systems I'd be happy to collaborate.**
+If anyone wants to work together on testing it for other operating systems I'd be happy to collaborate to port it.**

 ## What can I access with AlbiPy?
 The AlbiPy sniffing thread class allows quick and easy access to datapoint directly from the Albion Online client's network traffic.
 AlbiPy listens on the Albion Online client's UDP socket in order to record and parse information as it is passed to the game client.
 AlbiPy gives direct access to the following data on every market order sent to the client: